 Computer Science, Computer Science Applications Concentration, BS

 Shippensburg University's Bachelor of Science in Computer Science degree program and all its concentrations are accredited by the Computing Accreditation Commission of ABET, meaning it meets nationally determined standards.
+Students learn to solve these problems using Java and C and have chances to learn other programming languages like Python.
+With careful planning, advanced undergraduate students can complete a Master of Science in computer science with only one additional year of study.
 This concentration is our broadest.
 The courses in this program cover everything from the organization of the hardware to high-level applications like graphics and artificial intelligence.
 Students in the program will get to take advanced electives in a wide range of topics instead of focusing on one particular area.

 Get more info